nanditha48/Assignment-3_Aasman-Batch/README.md

 4. Tanisha Gondke [1041938]

 ## Overview
 This project demonstrates the integration of an Azure Virtual Machine (VM) with Azure Container Instances (ACI) within a Virtual Network (VNet).
-By following this guide, you will set up a secure, scalable environment where your VM and containers can communicate directly within a private network.

 ## Project Components
 - **Resource Group**: A container that holds related resources for your Azure solution.